-The Plastic Bag Controversy - A Quarter Century and Counting
+The Plastic Bag Controversy after a Quarter Century

 The compellingly convenient and ever-useful plastic shopping bag, perhaps even more versatile than duct tape, remains the centerpiece of the ongoing plastic bag controversy, It continues to be a divisive topic for policymakers, the public, commercial interests, and employees of the impacted businesses.

 To be clear, the plastic bag issue is nothing new.
 In fact, the first ban took place back in 1990 when the small Massachusetts island of Nantucket banned retail plastic bags, only 28 years after being invented in Sweden.
-You can click to see the Earth Policy Institute’s useful plastic bag timeline .
+The Earth Policy Institute has an interesting and useful plastic bag timeline.

 The debate continues to burn.
 On one hand, opponents of plastic grocery bag bans argue that plastic bags are harmful to the environment.
 They don’t easily decompose in landfills, while many eventually end up on the beach or in the ocean, where they are implicated in such situations as the great Pacific garbage patch.
 One article suggests that 7 million tons of trash enter the oceans every year.
 In the same article, 41 percent of oceanic trash is observed to be plastic.
 On the other hand, the supporters of plastic shopping bag use say that banning plastic bags is environmentally and financially nearsighted, with alternatives being more devastating.